testingtrail/jenkins-pipeline/readme.md

 1. Download 'Jenkins pipeline linter connector' to validate

+2. You have to go to the documentation of the plugin so we may see how to configure your Jenkins, all steps are in there

 2. Then just hit Shift + Command + P (MAC) to show the command palette and look for 'jenkins validate'